The Xometry app works best with JavaScript enabled!

 3. Proper adhesive application techniques and even distribution affect the bond's integrity.
 Excess application, insufficient adhesive, and non-uniform coating can all affect bond quality.

-When Is Lap Shear Used?
+When Is Lap Shear Testing Used?

-Lap shear testing is used in many industries and applications, whenever the assessment of adhesive bonds plays a role that demands validation.
+Lap shear testing is used in many industries and applications whenever the assessment of adhesive bonds plays a role that demands validation.
 Some examples are:

-1. Assesses the bonding strength of adhesives used in aircraft components, such as: wings, fuselages, and interior structures.
+1. Assesses the bonding strength of adhesives used in aircraft components, such as wings, fuselages, and interior structures.
 Bonding with advanced adhesives is increasingly a mainstay process for resilient, lightweight, and strong structures.

 4. In manufacturing processes involving the bonding of materials, lap shear testing helps ensure product quality and reliability.
 Adhesives play an increasing role in manufacturing durable consumer, industrial, and medical products for automated assembly, low assembly height, and high strength.